tiagoadonis/MTsSportsLine/README.md

 - Create an database based on the previous relational schema;
 - Implement an graphic interface in VB.NET, capable of interact with the database created.

-Our graphic interface can do simple transactions of an normal store like purchase a product or return a product but is capable of harder operations, for example, list all the store's workers and check all the sells done by worker.
+The graphic interface has four main categories, stores, clients, workers and deliveries.
+Each one of this is a tab in our graphic interface where the user can check details and procede some operations.
+Operations like a simple purchase or a return but is also capable of more complex ones, for example, list all the store's workers and check all the sells done by worker.

+Here is some screenshots of the interface:

-To check more details from our final work, open the *__"Report.pdf"__* file.
+To see all the information from our final work, open the *__"Report.pdf"__* file.